Disease-Progression-Modelling/disease-progression-modelling.github.io/_sources/pages/conferences/MICCAI.md

 ## Schedule

-`Introduction to Disease Progression Modelling`
+`Introduction to Disease Progression Modelling /`

-`Part 1: Discrete DPM / `  by _Neil Oxtoby & Vikram Venkatraghavan_
+`Part 1: Discrete DPM / ` by _Neil Oxtoby & Vikram Venkatraghavan_ • 1h30

 : Discrete models are capable of inferring a longitudinal picture of disease progression using only cross-sectional data.
-Software part of  github.com/EuroPOND/europond-software .
+[Europond : github link](https://github.com/EuroPOND/europond-software).

-`Part 2: Linear Mixed-effects models / `
+`Part 2: Linear Mixed-effects models / ` 1h30

 : The workhorse of statistical analysis for longitudinal data.
-Important to understand their capabilities and limitations for analysing neurological disease progression. (gitlab.com/icm-institute/aramislab/disease-course-mapping-solutions.).
+Important to understand their capabilities and limitations for analysing neurological disease progression.

-`Part 3: Parametric continuous DPM / `  by _Igor Koval & Stanley Durrleman_
+`Part 3: Parametric continuous DPM / ` by _Igor Koval & Stanley Durrleman_ • 1h30

 : Recent developments that address some limitations of Linear Mixed-effects methods account for the non-linear dynamics of progression.
 They are able to estimate a long-term history of changes based on longitudinal observations, referred to as a disease course mapping.
-Leaspy software : gitlab.com/icm-institute/aramislab/leaspy.
+[Leaspy repository](https://gitlab.com/icm-institute/aramislab/leaspy)

-`Part 4: Non-parametric continuous DPM / `  by _Sara Garbarino, Clément Abi Nader, Marco Lorenzi_
+`Part 4: Non-parametric continuous DPM / ` by _Sara Garbarino, Clément Abi Nader, Marco Lorenzi_ • 1h30

 : DPM based on dynamical system modelling allow estimating the dynamics of biomarkers’ interactions characterizing the long-term disease history.
 Building upon probabilistic DPM (Lorenzi-NeuroImage-2017),  these methods have been applied to the modelling of pathological protein propagation across brain networks in Alzheimer’s (Garbarino-IPMI-2019), and to simulate the effect of amyloid intervention on long term clinical and imaging outcomes (Abi Nader -preprint- 2020).
-Software: gitlab.inria.fr/epione/GP_progression_model_V2).
+[GP progression repository](https://gitlab.inria.fr/epione/GP_progression_model_V2).

 `Wrap-up & Conclusion`